 It may turn out that there are some damaged or rotten plywood boards underneath the old membrane.
 They would need to be replaced before installing a new roof.
 Expect to spend $75-90 for each 4×8 sheet of plywood.

-5. Membrane thickness and color
+5. TPO membrane thickness and color

-Your total cost will greatly vary depending on the membrane thickness you select.
+Your total cost will greatly vary depending on the TPO membrane thickness you select.
 The following thicknesses are available: 45 in. (budget), 60 (mid-range), 80 (premium).
-A thicker, more expensive material offers improved puncture resistance, increased longevity and improved resistance to the harmful UV rays.

 In terms of colors, any color other than white will cost more.
 Also, the options are rather limited.
 Common colors that don’t have an extra charge are: white, tan and grey.